Here is the story on why this Self-Guided Tour exists (skip to the itinerary below if desired):

 As we were unable to secure a trip on the tour services of Timberbush, we decided to put together the trip on our own and see how much that would cost.
 In hindsight, we probably should have just used TourRadar.com.
 However, here is the itinerary that we used:

-When you're doing your own trip, you'll need a bit of transportation.
+When you're doing your own trip, you'll need to hire a car.
 As we know how to drive manual vehicles and don't mind having a small car, we opted for a value vehicle from Europcar for $19.86 per day.
 Because we picked it up at the Edinburgh Airport, we also had to pay $4.30 per day for Road Usage and Premium Location fees when we returned it.

 Total cost so far: $72.48 (for 3 days, not just 2!)